puppetlabs/puppet-docs/source/puppetdb/1.1/postgres_ssl.markdown

 ## Talking to PostgreSQL using SSL/TLS

-If you want SSL/TLS secured connectivity between PuppetDB and PostgreSQL you can configure it by following the instructions below.
+If you want SSL/TLS-secured connectivity between PuppetDB and PostgreSQL, you can configure it by following the instructions below.

 When configuring SSL you need to decide whether you will:

-* Use a self-signed certificate on the DB server, for example you can use the Puppet CA for this
+* Use a self-signed certificate on the DB server (for example, you can use the Puppet CA for this)
 * Use a publicly signed certificate on the DB server

 Both methodologies are valid, but while self-signed certificates are by far more common in the real world, these types of configurations must be setup with some care.